tiffaniechia/Cassandra-NodeJS-Server/README.md

 ```
 Note About Response:

-The API returns results of broad matches for search query.
-This means that searching for a invalid lyric such as 'heaven blank sheep' would yield results matching permutations of the search query.
+The API returns broad matches for search query.
+This means that searching for an invalid lyric such as 'heaven blank sheep' would yield results matching permutations of the search query.